Kaan0200/stream-bridge-extension/README.md

 # "SwitchStream"
-A browser extension that gives music stores a connection to listen to the song on a streaming service instead.
+A browser extension that connects online music stores to your preferred streaming service.

+*No more low quality samples, just listen directly to the song!* 🎧

 ## What is this?